 While the old coffee houses and stalls made their filtered coffee with Robusta beans, which comprise 95% of Vietnam’s production, the newer breed of cafés offer pour-over and cold-brew using superb Vietnamese Arabica beans.
 While thought to be a more recent introduction by many who know Vietnam for Robusta, Arabica has actually been grown in the country’s higher altitude mountains for 150 years.

 As most of Vietnam’s coffee is grown in and around Dalat it was only a matter of time before Dalat coffee tours began to be offered.
-We tried the two coffee experiences below on the Vietnam Culinary Tour we hosted last year and we’ll include these again on our next tour.
-We’ll test out more in a few months.
+We tried the two coffee experiences below on our last trip to Vietnam and we’ll test out more on the next.

 Dalat Coffee Tours – How to Sample Dalat’s Growing Coffee Culture